Clytha and Coed y Bwnydd walk

 Pass through the kissing gates into the wood and follow the path winding through the trees running parallel with the A40.
 Just after the path opens out and passes close to the A40, it joins Clawdd Brook, which it follows until reaching a gate at the woodland edge.

-Continue along the waymarked route round the back of Rose Cottage and through the remnants of an old milk churn dock, to a gate leading to the edge of the main road.
+Continue along the waymarked route round the back of Rose Cottage and through an old milk churn dock, to a gate leading to the edge of the main road.
 Cross the road and pass through the metal wicket gate.
-Head to the far left corner of the field, crossing a short timber bridge just before a gate.
-Pass through the gate leading you back onto the Usk Riverside Walk and continue around the sharp left bend back to the car park.
+Turn right and follow the metal railings along the edge of the field.
+Pass through a wooden gate leading back onto the Usk Valley Walk and follow the path around the sharp left bend back to the car park.

 Clytha riverside car park SO361085